 Once you pair your Lightform device to a Wi-Fi network, it will remember the network and automatically join the network when in range.
-If you do not want the it to rejoin a saved network, you can remove the network from the device's saved networks list In Creator.
+If you do not want the device to rejoin a saved network, you can remove the network from the device's saved networks list In Creator.

 To forget a paired network: